A-Roucher/a-roucher.github.io/_posts/2023-04-02-eu-common-agricultural-policy.md

 {% include image.html url="/assets/images/2023-04-02-eu-common-agricultural-policy/evolution_budget_cap.png" description="Evolution of CAP expenditure.
 2021 budget is reduced because of Brexit." %}

 The graph above [^grapheUE] summarizes the evolution of the CAP budget over the years.
 It shows the profound transformations mentioned above, sometimes implemented a few years after their promulgation: from 1992, the replacement of market measures by direct aids and the introduction of the _Rural Development_ pillar, the decoupling of aids from 2005, the submission of certain direct aids to a green standard in 2016.
-The black line marks a downward trend in the CAP in relation to EU GDP, which in fact corresponds to a decrease in importance in the budget: other policies are indeed taking up more and more space in the EU budget, for example the European Regional Development Fund ([ERDF](https://ec.europa.eu/regional_policy/funding/erdf_en), page not available in French) which rebalances income between EU regions.
+The black line marks a downward trend in the CAP in relation to EU GDP, which in fact corresponds to a decrease in importance in the budget: other policies are indeed taking up more and more space in the EU budget, for example the European Regional Development Fund ([ERDF](https://ec.europa.eu/regional_policy/funding/erdf_en)) which rebalances income between EU regions.

 Over the years, as Europe has expanded, the net balance of each country in the CAP has changed.